 According to Greek mythology, Hera was the queen of gods, and the sister-wife of Zeus, the father of gods.
 And she was born and raised there, on the banks of the river Imvrasos.
 Hera was the beautiful goddess of nature, fertility, marriage, and monogamy.
 For sure it wasn’t easy for her because god Zeus was well known for his love affairs 🙂

-Once, there were six kilometres long road that connected Pythagorion and Heraion.
+Once, there was six kilometres long road that connected Pythagoreion and Heraion.
 It was the Sacred Road, with about 2.000 statues around it.
 At the end of the 2nd and beginning of the 3rd century, during the Roman age, it was paved with rectangular stones.

 Today, only one small part could be seen.
 Actually, Samos airport passes over one part of the ancient road.